Correlation between multiple scattering angle and ionization energy loss for fast electrons: Solution of the transport equation

 corresponding to a monokinetic initial beam.
-The solution of this problem is obtained as usual, by applying Fourier and Laplace transformations, which reduce (\ref{transp-eq}) to a 1st-order ordinary linear differential equation, solved by an exponential $e^{-l\kappa(\bm b, s )}$, where\footnote{Our $b$ variable corresponds to $\eta$ in Moli\`{e}re's work \cite{Moliere,Bethe}, while our $2mp^{-2}s$ is designated as $p$ in Landau's paper \cite{Landau}.
-But we reserve $p$ for notation of the momentum, while $\eta$, in conjunction with $y$, for reduced $b^2$ (see below).
-The rest of our notations are conventional. }
+The solution of this problem is obtained as usual, by applying Fourier and Laplace transformations, which reduce (\ref{transp-eq}) to a first-order ordinary linear differential equation, solved by an exponential $e^{-l\kappa(\bm b, s )}$, where\footnote{To reconcile nomenclatures used in Moli\`{e}re and Landau theories, and make them more naturally connected, we introduce here some new notations. }